National Treasure

 Michael Auslin

-Through it all, Jefferson’s words have inspired implausibly varied causes, from suffragists and civil rights leaders to groups waging war on the US government.
-As Jefferson had hoped, the principles enshrined in the Declaration became a beacon to the world.
-But what lessons should we take from it today?
-Can this statement of ideals in whose name the signers pledged their lives and sacred honor bring a disparate nation together?
-As we gather to celebrate the 250th anniversary of the founders’ bold experiment in democracy, Auslin reminds us that this enduring document was not just a call for freedom and equality but an eloquent statement of the principles that bind us together.
+Through it all, as the country has grown from 4 million to 40 million to 400 million, Jefferson’s words have inspired immigrants to become American and fueled implausibly varied causes, from suffragists and civil rights leaders to groups waging war on the US Government.
+As Jefferson hoped, the principles set forth in the Declaration became a beacon to the world.
+But what lessons should we take from them today?
+Can this statement of ideals in whose name the signers pledged their lives and sacred honor bring a fractured nation together?
+As we gather to celebrate the 250th anniversary of the Founders’ bold experiment in democracy, Auslin reminds us that this enduring document was an eloquent statement of the principles that, for all our differences, still bind us together.

 Aucun commentaire pour le moment